abw2861/Parcel-Delivery-Service/README.md

 Each package has specific criteria and delivery requirements.

 For this project, I implemented a greedy algorithm solution, where all 40 packages are delivered on time while also meeting each package's specific requirements.
-The total combined distance traveled by the trucks is required to stay under 140 miles.
+The total combined distance traveled by the trucks is required to stay under 140 miles and is implemented successfully.

 ASSUMPTIONS